rjornsten/rjornsten.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-**New VR project: Investigating deep learning through the lens of adaptive kernels**

 There is no denying that deep neural networks have had a profound impact on research across statistics, data science and machine learning, as well as significantly altered the analytical landscape in many application areas,